MrNemi/GenUKminiproject/README.md

 • Setting design targets to achieve every week.

 # How did you guarantee the project's requirements?
-• Extensive code testing, mocking/parsing key functions.
+• Extensive testing of key functions for output errors.
-• Including error handling in every section of code where user input is required.
+• Use of error handling where user input was required.

 # If you had more time, what is one thing you would improve upon?
 • Loading and persisting data to a database using SQL.